jaspector

 Monday-Friday, standard city business hours

-Typical inspection sequence: Typical sequence: foundation/footing, framing, mechanical/electrical/plumbing rough-in, insulation, final.
+Typical sequence: Typical sequence: foundation/footing, framing, mechanical/electrical/plumbing rough-in, insulation, final.

 Permit required for new construction, additions, alterations, repairs, demolition, change of occupancy, installation of mechanical/electrical/plumbing systems.
 Manchester deleted certain standard IRC R105.2 exemptions, making more work subject to permits than the base code allows.

-Typical processing time is State law requires review within 30 days (residential) / 60 days (commercial)..
+Building permit processing times in Manchester, NH typically run State law requires review within 30 days (residential) / 60 days (commercial)..
+Timelines can vary based on project complexity and current department workload.